aws-samples/integrating-servicenow-with-aws-controltower-aft/README.md

 * An AWS Identity and Management (IAM) account with administrator privileges for the services used in this solution.
 * Setting up Landing Zone using AWS Control Tower adhering to Multi account best practices.
 * Setup Account Factory for terraform on the AFT Management account using the steps specified at  deploy AWS Control tower Account factory for terraform (AFT) documentation.
 * Configure the AWS credentials of the AFT management account in the terminal.
-Install the AWS CDK Toolkit.
-If you’re unfamiliar with the steps, then review the AWS CDK workshop for help.
+Install the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+If you’re unfamiliar with the steps, then review the [AWS CDK workshop](https://cdkworkshop.com/) for help.
-* ServiceNow Instance with the Service now Form and workflow setup to invoke the API Gateway and receive response back from Lambda function
+* ServiceNow Instance with the Service now Form and workflow setup to invoke the API Gateway and receive response back from Lambda function.
+The steps to set this up for the form being used for this blog can be found in the [repository](./Snow_form_setup/)

 ## Deployment Steps